Changeover to Raw Guide

 3 Day Prep

-Prior to the changeover we have 3 days where we integrate some raw into your dogs normal daily food to prepare the stomach acid in strength.
+Prior to the changeover we have 3 days where we integrate some boneless raw mince into your dogs normal daily food to prepare the stomach acid in strength.
 This raises the protein content in the diet, which triggers the stomach acid getting to full strength, so is preparatory for moving onto a full raw diet including bone.

 Day 1: Replace ¼ daily food with 1/4 daily amount of bone-free raw mince (which we will work out for you).